RadGuild/revup/README.md

 `env.ps1` (PowerShell)

-This will make the variables usable in your shell, make sure that you re-run the command everytime you've run `revup`.
+This will make the variables usable in your shell, make sure that you re-run the command again after each time that you run `revup`.

 ### Epoch